skoerfgen/ACMECert/README.md

 >
 > The first element of the returned array is the default chain.
 ###### Errors/Exceptions
-> Throws an `ACME_Exception` if the server responded with an error message or an `Exception` if an other error occured obtaining the certificate chains.
+> Throws an `ACME_Exception` if the server responded with an error message or an `Exception` if an other error occurred obtaining the certificate chains.

 ---